 'The story of a weird world I was warned never to tell'

 Pauline Dakin's childhood in Canada in the 1970s was full of secrets, disruption and unpleasant surprises.
-She wasn't allowed to talk about her family life with anyone - and it wasn't until she was 23 that she discovered why.
+She wasn't allowed to talk about her family life with anyone - and it wasn't until she was 23 that she was told why.

 There was always something unusual about Pauline Dakin's family.